Araxeus/ScreenshotZ/README.md

 # :sparkles: ScreenshotZ App Features: :sparkles:

--   App launch directly to system tray
+:small_orange_diamond:   App launch directly to system tray

--   Option to change default screenshot directory
+:small_orange_diamond:   Option to change default screenshot directory

--   Option to add a Custom Keybind (Save a combination of 1-3 keys) [Does not replace PrtScn button]
+:small_orange_diamond:  Option to add a Custom Keybind (Save a combination of 1-3 keys) [Does not replace PrtScn button]

--   When PrintScreen is pressed - it will always save to screenshot directory
+:small_orange_diamond:   When PrintScreen is pressed - it will always save to screenshot directory

--   v1.1 added Option to launch Crop UI on Custom Keybind and/or PrtScn
+:small_orange_diamond:   v1.1 added Option to launch Crop UI on Custom Keybind and/or PrtScn

-    Cropped picture will be automatically be in your clipboard for easy sharing
+> Cropped picture will be automatically be in your clipboard for easy sharing

--   v1.2 added more Crop Options (Save Original , Exit UI onCrop)
+:small_orange_diamond:   v1.2 added more Crop Options (Save Original , Exit UI onCrop)

--   App save settings to MyUser/.ScreenshotZ/config.XML
+:small_orange_diamond:   App save settings to MyUser/.ScreenshotZ/config.XML

--   Default screenshot directory is MyUser/.ScreenshotZ/Screenshots (Default 2nd keybind is null)
+:small_orange_diamond:   Default screenshot directory is MyUser/.ScreenshotZ/Screenshots (Default 2nd keybind is null)

--   To show some debugging: run openWithDebug.bat from same directory as jar OR start program from CMD
+:small_orange_diamond:   To show some debugging: run openWithDebug.bat from same directory as jar OR start program from CMD

--   To add/delete Startup rule run the corresponding bat as Administrator from the same directory as ScreenshotZ-v1.2.exeCom
+:small_orange_diamond:   To add/delete Startup rule run the corresponding bat as Administrator from the same directory as ScreenshotZ-v1.2.exeCom

 #### You can use some Command Line Arguments to take screenshots/+crop them without running the whole program: